Physics

 Where Physics can take you…

 Most students progress onto degrees in scientific subjects such as engineering, medicine, electronics, architecture and physical sciences.
-Physics is also a useful foundation for subjects such as law, finance, business and IT.

 Entry requirements…